-1.3 EXISTING CONDITIONS
+1.2 EXISTING CONDITIONS

-- .1 Examine subsurface investigation report which is bound into this specification document. - .2 Known underground and surface utility lines and buried objects are as indicated on site plan. - .3 Refer to dewatering in Section 31 23 10 Excavating, Trenching and Backfill.
+- .1 Known underground and surface utility lines and buried objects are as indicated on site plan. - .2 Refer to dewatering in Section 31 23 10 Excavating, Trenching and Backfill.

 - .1 Protect and/or transplant existing fencing, trees, landscaping, natural features, bench marks, buildings, pavement, surface or underground utility lines which are to remain as directed by Contract Administrator.
 If damaged, restore to original or better condition unless directed otherwise. - .2 Maintain access roads to prevent accumulation of construction related debris on roads.